sdsc-training/bootcamps/README.md

 | [Overview and Using Software on the TSCC System](Overview-and-Using-Software-on-the-TSCC-System) | Feb 28, 2019 |
 | Special Topic: Singularity | Mar 21, 2019 |
 | Special Topic: Matlab, python, R, other | Apr 18, 2019 |

+For more details and registation information, See: https://www.sdsc.edu/education_and_training/bootcamps.html